ginakokoska/MILL100001/README.md

 # Dockerhub

 ## TUI version
- > docker pull ginakokoska/mill:tui
+ > sudo docker pull ginakokoska/mill:tui

 ## GUI version
 To start a GUI with a container you might need to disable your access control
  > xhost +
  /
- > docker pull ginakokoska/mill:gui
+ > sudodocker pull ginakokoska/mill:gui